 Click on Threat Management –> Policy –> DKIM

-Selector: The selector is the DNS record that will be queried for the public key to verify the digital signature (selector1-domain-com)
+The selector is the specific DNS record used to retrieve the public key required to verify an email’s DKIM digital signature (for example, selector1-domain-com).

 _domainkey: protocol